 STREAMING SATURDAYS!
 Dan Duryea Shows His Tender Side in BLACK ANGEL

-Welcome to another edition of Streaming Saturdays, where we embed a free, fabulous movie for you to watch right here every weekend!
+Welcome to another edition of Streaming Saturdays, where we embed a free, fabulous movie for you to watch right here!

-This week: Black Angel, a terrific little noir—and one of Dan Duryea’s far-too-few shots at a romantic lead.
+This week: Black Angel, a terrific little noir—and one of the far-too-few shots at a romantic lead given to Dan Duryea, who was an absolute peach in real life.
 Soulfully playing the piano in a white dinner jacket.
 Gently guiding his lady around the dance floor.
-And absolutely breaking your heart as a down and out composer clawing his way out of the bottle and grasping hard at one last chance for redemption and happiness.
+And absolutely breaking your heart as a down-and-out composer clawing his way out of the bottle and grasping hard at one last chance for redemption and happiness.

 Marty Blair (Duryea) is shaking off his latest bender when Cathy Bennett (June Vincent) comes knocking at the door of his shabby room in a ramshackle boardinghouse.
 Her husband Kirk (John Phillips) has been wrongfully convicted of murdering his mistresss, torch singer Mavis Marlowe (Constance Dowling), who was also Marty’s ex-wife.
 And for some reason that frankly escapes me entirely, Cathy is eager to track down evidence that will save him.
 (Whereas some of us—cough, cough—would take one look at Marty in the person of Dan Duryea, all rumply with his hair lazily falling into his eyes, and decide on the spot that he was a much worthier rescue mission than the straying hubby.)